 Now let’s talk about the best places to go EAT! 🙂

 1. Ferg Burger – Located in the city of Queenstown, this place can have a line out the door and down the road just so people can get an amazing, tasty burger!
 Ferg Burger is one of the internationally famous places to go to.
 These burgers are massive so you get your money’s worth.
 I highly recommend going here!

 2. Public Kitchen and Bar – Also located in the city of Queenstown.
 This restaurant offers lots of different meal options along with vegetarian, gluten free and dairy free meals.

 3. Rata Dining – Owned by internationally recognised michelin star chef Josh Emett, located in the city of Queenstown offering a range of different fine dining and innovative menus.
 This restaurant is worth the splurge!

 For more restaurant and cafe options, you can click on my blog post here.

-I hope this quick guide about Queenstown, New Zealand was helpful and I hope you have a great time when you visit!
+I hope this quick guide about summertime in Queenstown, New Zealand was helpful and I hope you have a great time when you visit!